Q: What is Avilution AviationMaps?

 Q: What Android devices do you recommend?

-We also test on 10” Motorola Xoom devices, and a number of our customers have reported very good luck with 10” Samsung tablets.
+We also test on 8″ and 10” Motorola Xoom devices, and a number of our customers have reported very good luck with 10” Samsung tablets.
 The ASUS Transformer is known to work well, but don’t get a second generation one with a metal back as the GPS has known problems; there is a version with a plastic back which is reported to work fine.
 Toshiba and Acer tablets have poor GPS reception as well.

 Q: How much storage space does AviationMaps use?